-One of the most challenging aspects of digital marketing is that it’s always changing.
-While that can be frustrating for many business owners, it’s important to remember that most of these changes are driven by consumer behavior.
-As demand and personal preferences shift, so does the way in which information is delivered online.
+One of the most challenging aspects of digital marketing is that it’s constantly changing.
+While this can be frustrating for many business owners, it’s important to remember that most of these changes are driven by consumer behavior.
+As demand and personal preferences shift, so does how information is delivered online.
 And, in many cases, this involves an update to Google’s search algorithm.

 Google algorithm updates are nothing new.
-There are potentially thousands of them that happen every year — though you might not always be aware of them unless they have a huge impact on your site.
-Google doesn’t always tell us when an update might be happening (or even when it’s already happened!), either.
+There are potentially thousands of them happening every year — though you might not always be aware of them unless they have a huge impact on your site.
+Google doesn’t always share when an update might be happening or even when it has already occurred.

-But this time, we know that there’s going to be an update related to page experience happening sometime in 2021.
-And if you want to avoid that post-rollout panic, you’ll want to do everything possible to prepare your site.
-Here’s what you should know about Google’s impending page experience update and how to ensure your website is ready for what’s to come.
+But this time, we know that there’s going to be an update related to page experience sometime in 2021.
+And if you want to avoid the post-rollout panic, you’ll want to do everything possible to prepare your site.
+Here’s what you should know about Google’s upcoming page experience update and how to ensure your website is ready for what’s to come.

 What is Page Experience?

 Page Experience is really an umbrella term involving a bunch of different ranking signals.
 Google uses these signals to determine the way web users feel about their interactions with a specific page on a site.
 This extends beyond the basic value of the content provided on the page; it also includes a wide variety of metrics that include page load speed, visual stability, web security, mobile-friendliness, interactivity, and more.

 Google revealed its Web Vitals — an initiative to provide more consistent guidance regarding ranking signals for page experience.
 Google’s Core Web Vitals are three metrics that apply to all pages and should be measured by all webmasters in order to ensure a superior page experience.